-Volunteers provide invaluable support for The Argyll Papers archivist and researchers wishing to use the archive.
+Volunteers provide invaluable support for the Argyll Papers, the archivist and for researchers wishing to use the archive.

 If you are interested in volunteering please let us know when you complete your Membership Form.
-As the archive has limited space, you may not be able to begin volunteering straight away, however, some jobs can be done from home, so please let us know if this would be of interest.
-Once signed up, all Volunteers are trained and supervised by the Argyll Papers Archivist.
+As the archive has limited space, you may not be able to begin in-person or remote volunteering straight away, but we will add your name to the waiting list and involve you as soon as possible.

 Volunteers also benefit from a discount in the Castle tea-shop and shop, and enjoy a free family visit to the Castle each season as well as invitations to any special events organised by the Friends.
 As a volunteering Friend, you will also have direct access to the archives or images of it, will be offered relevant training and support from the archivist, and will be joining a friendly and mutually supportive team.
 Most importantly, you will know that you are making a positive contribution to the development of the archive.

 If you have any questions about volunteering with the Argyll Papers, please do not hesitate to email email@example.com

 There are a number of interesting group projects in progress.
 If you would like to participate in any of these projects, please email the Argyll Papers archivist.

 The Dewar Project